1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     7. Who does this CD belong to? ~

     .
-I’ve just bought it.
+I've just bought it.

     a.
 I